fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 ## Evaluation

 Students sought out expert appraisals from teachers, graphic design professionals and IT experts from within the International School of Amsterdam and beyond for feedback on their work.
 Of course, students also surveyed their target user, as well as conducted user tests to see which stickers best expressed the emotions that their target user wanted to communicate online.

+Some students chose to change their stickers based on feedback from their target user and/or experts.

+##